Timelike showers with jet recoils: Conclusions

 We have presented a new recoil scheme that can be used to achieve NLL accuracy in final-state, $k_t$-ordered dipole showers.
 In this scheme, recoil is distributed to ``jets" of partons in the event in a way that is closely related to angular ordering.
 The jets are constructed by a similar procedure as the one introduced in Ref.~\cite{Hamilton:2020rcu}; whereas the original algorithm focused on the correct assignment of colour factors at NLL level within the PanScales showers, we adapt this strategy to dynamically keep track of a list of particles associated with each emitting colour dipole.
 This circumvents the need to cluster particles at each stage in the shower evolution and is equivalent to Cambridge clustering for configurations where emissions are well-separated in rapidity.

-We implemented the jet recoil shower map as a user-defined shower within the PanScales public code, v.0.2.0~\cite{vanBeekveld:2023ivn}.
+We implemented a jet-recoil shower map as a user-defined shower within the PanScales public code, v.0.2.0~\cite{vanBeekveld:2023ivn}.
 We validated the NLL accuracy of the proposed map according to the criteria laid out in Ref.~\cite{Dasgupta:2020fwr}: these criteria require tests of the effective shower matrix element at fixed order, as well as logarithmic tests of the shower resummation for a wide variety of observables.
 For the latter, the numerical techniques developed within PanScales~\cite{Dasgupta:2020fwr, vanBeekveld:2022ukn} and implemented in the public code were indispensable.

-Having established that giving recoil to jets of particles is a viable path to NLL accuracy, we envisage that this procedure could be adapted to use with existing dipole-local kinematic maps to achieve NLL accuracy in the showers that rely on them.
-A generalisation to antenna-type showers --- such as \Vincia~\cite{Fischer:2016vfv,Brooks:2020upa}, which share transverse recoil between both ends of the dipole, is left to be investigated.
+Having established that giving recoil to jets of particles is a viable path to NLL accuracy, we envisage that this procedure could be used with existing dipole-local kinematic maps to achieve NLL accuracy in the showers that rely on them whilst preserving many of their existing features.
+Application of the jet recoil paradigm to antenna-type showers --- such as \Vincia~\cite{Fischer:2016vfv,Brooks:2020upa}, which share transverse recoil between both ends of the dipole, is left to be investigated in future work.